VladimirMarkelov/todo_lib/README.md

 Makes all todos from `ids` list that are incomplete completed.

-Special case: recurrent todos.
-They are not marked completed, their due date moves to the next date in the future.
+Special case: recurrent todos which contain due date and/or threshold date.
-If you need to mark recurrent todo completed you have to remove recurrence from the todo beforehand.
+They are marked completed, and a new todos are created with their due and threshold dates moved to the next date in the future.

 ##### Remove completion mark from a todo